Ensure enthusiasm through ball contact time, balanced success, knowledge and social interaction.

 Has a desire to work hard for theirs and the team’s success.

-Plays with a high intensity and has the ability to receive and pass the ball under pressure.
+Plays with a high intensity and has the ability to receive and pass the ball with quality.

 Makes good decisions through game awareness and composure.